nirbo/mnist/README.md

 # Setup

+You need an account on https://www.tensorport.com/

 Start off by getting the TensorPort CLI:

 ```bash
 pip install tensorport
 ```

+You can now login through `tport login`.

 Then clone this repo on your computer: